Kiwiaw/projIP/README.md

+#How to use?
+insert a video path and output file in  get_args method in main.
+The output will be then stored in output file.

 # License plate recognition template

 This is the base template for the License Plate Recognition project from the CSE2225 Image Processing course.